 The Redragon K552 isn’t the only compact keyboard that the company has to offer.
 If you’re looking for an even more compact solution and don’t prefer Blue switches, then K530 might be the one for you.

 What makes this keyboard more unique than Redragon’s other products is that it can also be used wirelessly.
 The keyboard comes with two connection modes: wired Type-C and Bluetooth 5.0.
 The 2400 mAh battery should be enough for days of gaming, and you’ll be able to use your K530 with up to three different devices.
 Redragon’s K530 features one of the better RGB setups in this price range and comes with Brown switches.

 Though Redragon doesn’t disclose the branding on the switches, the manufacturer’s reply to a customer question on Amazon indicates that the switches were an end product of a collaboration between Outemu and Redragon.
-The keyboard still ships in a box that fits its size, but also comes bearing gifts.
+The keyboard still ships in a box that fits its size but also comes bearing gifts.
 You will get two switch pullers, a box of backup switches (Black/Red/Brown/Blue), and a user manual to get things going.

 The switch pullers you get will especially come in handy when you decide to clean your keyboard since cleaning a mechanical board with its key attached is quite a challenging task.

 As more switch manufacturers emerged, more affordable keyboards became available.
-It looks like a win-win scenario from outside, but this increased the amount of research you’d need to do to find a keyboard with genuine Cherry MX switches by a considerable margin.
+It looks like a win-win scenario from the outside, but the increased the amount of research you’d need to do to find a keyboard with genuine Cherry MX switches by a considerable margin.
 It’s easy to find them if you’re looking to custom build a keyboard, but your options will be limited when it comes to commercially available models.

 Cooler Master MK730, however, is one of the most delicate Cherry MX keyboards out there that features a small form factor.
 The tenkeyless keyboard comes with a removable wrist rest, which increases the overall comfort.